emacsway/emacsway.github.io/_sources/ru/javascript-and-repository-pattern.txt

 .. [#fnca] "`Clean Architecture`_" by Robert C. Martin
 .. [#fntca] "`The Clean Architecture`_" by Robert C. Martin
 .. [#fnxp] "`Extreme Programming Explained`_" by Kent Beck
+.. [#fnaumlap] "Applying UML and Patterns: An Introduction to Object-Oriented Analysis and Design and Iterative Development" by Craig Larman

 .. update:: Nov 16, 2019